eventter/eventter/web/content/docs/getting-started.md

 > **Note: Namespaces**
 >
 > EventterMQ is designed to be multi-tenant.
-Topics (and consumer groups as well) are scoped by namespaces.
+Topics (and consumer groups as well) are **scoped by namespaces**.
 By default on a new cluster an empty namespace called `default` is created.
 >
 > CLI commands use this namespace by default.
 If you want to create different namespace, run:
 >